phillwatson/one-stop/email-service/README.md

 # One-Stop

 ## Email-Service
-This micro-service is responsible for sending emails in response to various published events such as; user-created, user-deleted, consent-given.
+This microservice is responsible for sending emails in response to various published events such as; user-created, user-deleted, consent-given.

 In order to send emails to users, it maintains its own record of users by